abhinavsingh/proxy.py/README.md

   ])
 ```

-However, for simplicity you can pass the list of plugins to load as a keyword argument to `proxy.main`, `proxy.start` or the `Proxy` constructor:
+For simplicity you can pass the list of plugins to load as a keyword argument to `proxy.main` or the `Proxy` constructor:

 ```python
 import proxy